Meet the instructors

 Chris Lucas is director of global government affairs for BNY Mellon.
 Prior to BNY Mellon, he was legislative counsel for U.S. Sen. Mike Rounds (R-SD) covering the Banking Committee as well as tax, trade, agriculture and small business issues.
 Lucas also has served as investigative counsel to Chairman Charles E. Grassley (R-IA) on the Senate Judiciary Committee and as counsel to U.S. Sen. Olympia Snowe (R-ME) on the Small Business and Entrepreneurship Committee where he covered banking and Small Business Administration lending.
 Lucas has worked on local, city, state, and federal campaigns, as a legislative assistant for the Monroe County Legislature in Rochester, New York, and as a legal assistant to the Special Victims and Rackets Divisions of the Kings County District Attorney's Office in Brooklyn.
 He earned his bachelor's from the University of Rochester and his law degree from Brooklyn Law School.

 Liam McKenna is associate general counsel at the U.S. Department of Transportation.
-Before joining the Department, he served as general counsel and parliamentarian for Chairman Trey Gowdy of the House Committee on Oversight and Government Reform (OGR), and before that in the same role for Chairman Jason Chaffetz.
+Before joining the Department, he served as general counsel and parliamentarian for Chairman Trey Gowdy (R-SC) of the House Committee on Oversight and Government Reform (OGR), and before that in the same role for Chairman Jason Chaffetz (R-UT).
 His previous work on the Hill includes stints as senior counsel for cybersecurity on OGR, chief counsel for Homeland Security for Chairman Ron Johnson on the Senate Committee on Homeland Security and Governmental Affairs (HSGAC), and investigative counsel for Ranking Member Tom Coburn on HSGAC.
-His investigations and policy work focused on security issues, including cybersecurity and infrastructure security.
-Before beginning his career as an attorney, Mr. McKenna was a criminal investigator.
+Before beginning his career as an attorney, McKenna was a criminal investigator.
+From California, he is a graduate of the University of California at Santa Cruz, and earned his law degree from the University of California Davis School of Law.

 Amanda Neely is general counsel to U.S. Sen. Rob Portman (R-OH), and deputy chief counsel on the Senate Permanent Subcommittee on Investigations.
 During the 114th Congress, she served as oversight counsel on the House Ways & Means Committee.
 Prior to coming to Capitol Hill, Neely served as deputy general counsel on the Cotton for Senate campaign.
 From 2011 to 2012, she clerked for then-Chief Judge of the U.S. Court of Appeals for the DC Circuit David B. Sentelle.
 From 2008 to 2011 and 2012 to 2014, she practiced law as an associate attorney at Gibson, Dunn & Crutcher LLP, where she represented clients under investigation by Congress.
 Neely graduated with honors from Princeton University and Duke University School of Law.